 Prequalification

-Prequalification is a preliminary step some lenders offer to give you a ballpark figure of the loan amount and interest rates you might qualify for based on a soft credit check, which doesn’t impact your credit score.
-It’s a good starting point for car buyers to understand their budget, but it’s not a guarantee of a loan.
+Prequalification is a quick and simple process that gives you an estimate of the loan amount and interest rates you might qualify for.
+It’s typically based on a soft credit check, which doesn’t affect your credit score.
+While not a guarantee of loan approval, it’s a helpful starting point for budgeting and narrowing down your options.

 Preapproval